 From above examples, therefore, we conclude that bargaining powers of the generalized NBS play an important role for the tradeoff between fairness and performance and they need to be chosen appropriately depending on the application requirements.

-E. Comparison of the Kalai-Smorodinsky Bargaining Solution with Different Bargaining Powers
+E. Comparison of the KSBS With Different Bargaining Powers